 When people embark on a large renovation project, it’s common to begin the process by deciding between an architect or a design-build firm.
 Many people, however, don't even realize that a design-build firm is a viable option for the architecture work as well, and often an even better approach.

 When you’re doing a full remodel of a home, especially a project that involves multiple rooms or most parts of the entire home, the traditional approach has always been to hire an architect.
 In this scenario, the architect draws up plans and does all the design work, then bids out those plans to multiple contractors.
 The architect will act as your independent owner's agent, managing the project construction too.
 This does not come without its fees; architects typically charge 20% of the project price.

 Design-build firms, on the other hand, offer the same approach - without having to bid out plans to multiple contractors AND without charging the 20% that architects do.
-With a design-build firm like Gallery, everything is done in-house: our architectural services offer an architect who draws up the plans and does the design work, then our team does the actual build and construction, all overseen by our in-house project manager and in-house construction manager, to ensure all finer points meet the customer's specific expectations.
+With a design-build firm like Gallery, everything is done in-house: our architectural services offer an architect who draws up the plans and does the design work, then our team does the build and construction, all overseen by our in-house project manager and construction manager.
 We design your project, and then we build your project.
 Everything is completed under one roof.

 Both approaches encompass design.
 A quick word on design: design and decorating are two different aspects.
 Design refers to the actual construction (IE: layouts, floor plans, and material selections, like finishes and fixtures).
 Decorating refers to furniture, art, and interior design components.
 Both architectural firms and design-build firms do design.
 Many higher-end architectural firms also offer decorating services, while design-build firms typically do not.